 Can I receive Trip Alerts when traveling to Canada and Mexico?

-Yes, provided that your cell phone plan allows for roaming and will support the routing of text messages to your cell phone while you are in Canada or Mexico.
+Yes, provided that your cell phone plan allows for roaming and you can receive text messages while you are in Canada or Mexico.

 Do I need to sign up for Trip Alerts to get messages for schedule changes?

 No. Schedule change notification messaging is a separate process from Trip Alerts.
 Typically, schedule change notifications are sent well in advance (several days/months) of your travel.
 Whereas Trip Alerts are sent 3 hours prior to departure providing up-to-the-minute information regarding your flight status.

 What flights will be monitored and trigger messages?

 All flight segments of your trip will be monitored providing you have booked your trip at alaskaair.com, our Reservations call center, or the airport ticket counter.
 This includes any Alaska Airlines flights or flights on other airlines.

 What do the terms listed on the email/text notification mean?

 - Scheduled Time is the planned departure or arrival time.

 - Gate Time indicates the time the flight arrived into or left the gate.

 - Runway Time indicates the time the flight took off or landed.